Moissanite Engagement Rings: What You Need to Know

-Moissanite rings are having a moment.
+The moissanite ring is having a moment.
 Yes, you heard us right.
-Moissanite engagement rings are one of our favorite diamond alternatives.
+Moissanite is one of our favorite diamond alternatives.
 While this unique, naturally occuring stone has been around for a hot sec, it’s kind of entering a heyday and we’re not mad about it.
 Whether you’re interested in moissanite for the environment, the sparkle, or the savings, we’ll admit, this rock is a mystery to many.
-So here’s what you need to know to decide if moissanite is right for you.
+So here’s what you need to know to decide if a moissanite engagement ring are right for you.

 First discovered in 1893 when a meteorite came crashing down in Arizona carrying microscopic particles of silicone carbide, the moissanite you’ll find on the market today comes from science, not the sky.
 Today, moissanite is grown in a lab and considered a diamond simulant.
-That means they’re manufactured to replicate the look of a diamond.
+That means moissanite rings are manufactured to replicate the look of a diamond.
 And they do a pretty good job of that.
-But they’ve got some pretty cool properties of their own, and are finally being seen as a legit jewelry option—not just a standin.
+But they’ve got some pretty cool properties of their own, and are finally being seen as a legit jewelry option—not just a temporary fix.

 So, diamond simulants are made to replicate the look of natural diamonds—the sparkle, the brilliance, the beauty.
 But unlike lab grown diamonds—which are chemically, physically and optically the same as natural, mined diamonds—moissanite is actually a completely different gemstone.
 Will anyone be able to tell the difference between moissanite and diamond?
 Yes, it’s possible.
 It may even surprise you to learn that moissanite is even more sparkly than diamond.
 If you love sparkle and lots of rainbow flash, moissanite might just be your match.

-Moissanite isn’t diamond.
-And it never will be.
+Moissanite rings aren’t diamonds.
+And they never will be.
 So if what you really want is a diamond but the price tag scares you off, we suggest looking for a lab grown diamond instead.
 These are still diamonds, but at a significant savings.
 We’re talking like, half the cost, folks.
 Today, lab grown diamonds have come a long way and there are spectacular options on the market to fulfil any diamond desire.
 Shape, size, color, clarity—take your pick.

-The thing with moissanite, similar to lab created diamonds, is that they’ve come a long way in the last decade.
+The thing with moissanite rings, similar to lab created diamonds, is that they’ve come a long way in the last decade.
 So much so that you’ll see two very different classes available, most significantly when it comes to body color.
 Classic moissanite (the old school crew) will have yellowish-green tones, similar to a H-I color graded diamond.
-But newer colorless or near-colorless moissanite will be closer to a colorless diamond.
+But newer colorless or near-colorless moissanite, like the ones from popular brand Charles and Colvard, will be closer to a colorless diamond.
 You’ll also want to make sure your moissanite is cut properly because from the side view it has a sort of double reflective quality, which will cause it to look like your facets are doubled up.